-Yeah, It is a, that’s a, that’s a, that’s a great question, though, that’s one way.
+Yeah, that’s a great question, though, that’s one way.

 A lot of people have problems getting the head around, and like I said, you can do it in a couple of different ways.
-You can kind of do that phased approach, where your IT is kind of setting the standards in terms of, you know, what weights what Workspaces can and can’t do.
+You can do that phased approach, where your IT is setting the standards in terms of, you know, what weights what workspaces can and can’t do.

 Excuse me that my short tip for that is don’t let everybody create web workspaces.